delmic/odemis/doc/develop/plugins.rst

       the window and the button number will be the return code of the dialog.

       :param label: text displayed on the button
       :param callback: is the function to be called when the button is pressed (with the event and the dialog as arguments).
+      :param face_colour: Colour of the button, among "def", "blue", "red", and "orange".

-    .. py:method:: addStream(stream)
+    .. py:method:: addStream(stream, index=0)

-       Adds a stream to the canvas, and a stream panel to the panel box.
+       Adds a stream to the viewport, and a stream entry to the panel box.
-       It also ensure the panel box and canvas as shown.
+       It also ensures the panel box and viewport are shown.
-       If this method is not called, the canvas is hidden.
+       If this method is not called, the stream entry and viewports are hidden.

        :param stream: Stream to be shown.

-       :returns: The stream panel created to show the stream in the panel.
-       :rtype: StreamPanel
+       :param index: Index of the viewport to add the stream to.
+          0 = left, 1 = right, 2 = spectrum viewport.
+If None, it will not show the stream
+          on any viewport (and it will be added to the ``.hidden_view``)
+       :type index: int or None

     .. py:method:: showProgress(future)